IdeasLabUT/dynetworkx/dydoc/source/tutorial.rst

 .. note:: In above example it is worth noting that the two added interval edges, ``(1, 2, 1, 4)`` and ``(1, 2, 2, 6)`` are two different interval edges,
-   since they exists on different interval.
+   since they exists on different intervals.

 If a new interval edge is to be added with nodes that are not currently in the interval graph, nodes will be added automatically.